AhmedElkashef02/Cat-Program-with-System-Calls/README.md

 Flags
 -----
-- `O_RDONLY`: short for Read Only
+- `O_RDONLY`: short for Read Only.

 Experiment
 ----------
 - `./mycat file1.txt file2.txt file3.txt`: output from each file will be printed to standard output.
 - `./mycat file100.txt`: an error will be printed to standard output.
-- `./mycat`: no output will be printed.
+- `./mycat`: Program will take input from the user and then the output will be printed to standard output.
+- `./mycat < file1 > file2`: Input will be read from file1 and written into file2.
 - `./mycat file1 | grep string1`: A line containing "string1" will be printed.

-Assignment By: Ahmed SalahEldin Farouk Elkashef - 1410216
+Assignment By: Ahmed SalahEldin Farouk Elkashef - 1410216.